HBica05/MindMastery/README.md

 * Manual Deployments: I also had the option to manually trigger deployments from the dashboard.
 I could choose a branch to deploy and start the deployment process with a single click.

 * Verifying Deployment: After the deployment process was complete, I checked that my application was functioning correctly by visiting the Heroku URL provided in my web browser.

+## Future Features to Implement
+1. Timed Challenges
+* Timer: Adding a timer for each question or for the entire quiz to create a sense of urgency and increase the challenge.
+* Speed Rounds: Introduce rounds where users have to answer as many questions as possible within a certain time limit.

+2. Question Types and Formats
+* Multiple-Choice Questions: Incorporate multiple-choice questions in addition to the current format.
+* True/False Questions: Add true/false questions for variety.
+* Fill-in-the-Blanks: Use fill-in-the-blank questions to test knowledge in different ways.

+3. Error Handling and User Support
+* Help and Instructions: Add a help section with instructions on how to play the game.
+* Support: Implement a system for users to report bugs or get support if they encounter issues.

 ## 🙏 Credits
 * I am deeply grateful to my mentor, Spencer Barriball, for their exceptional guidance and support throughout this project.
 Their insights and assistance were crucial to its success.